Sing This All Together

 "Sing This All Together" is a song by the English rock band The Rolling Stones that appears on their 1967 album Their Satanic Majesties Request.

 Background

-In late 1967, NME Magazine critic Keith Altham went over to Olympic Sound Studios and listened to Mick Jagger singing, and stayed for a 15 minute recording that spawned "Sing This All Together" and "Sing This All Together (See What Happens)".
+In late 1967, NME critic Keith Altham went over to Olympic Sound Studios and listened to Mick Jagger singing, and stayed for a 15 minute recording that spawned "Sing This All Together" and "Sing This All Together (See What Happens)".
 The instrumentation for "Sing This All Together" was already finished, and the Stones just had to add vocals to the track.
 The song had a working title of "God Bless You".
 There was a rumor that Paul McCartney sang backing vocals on the track, but that has been debunked.

 Reception

 Author Sean Egan stated in his book The Mammoth Book of The Rolling Stones that it "suggests, enable us 'to see where we all come from'" and that "Humankind's essential being, no less, is the quest, as the song invokes a mythical state of nature where drums are beaten, where caves are covered in paintings, and where the pictures that emerge 'show that we're all one'". he also states that it "starts as the album means to go on: loose arrangements, introspective pseudo-Taoism and untamed spirits.
 There's no Beatles-like guarantee that you'll 'enjoy the show', only that an electronically induced sense of time-warp disorientation just might play havoc with your sense of 'the now'".
 Rolling Stone critic Jon Landau states that it "has a pleasant enough melody combined with its idiotically pretentious chorus."
 Record Collector critic Oregano Rathbone stated in a review of the 50th anniversary edition of the album that both versions "preach inclusivity but actually sound curdled, rudderless and sinister: the moment when the acid turns on you.”